iamaryav/tcp/README.md

 # tcp
-TCP server and client in Python and C
+Simple Chat server and client using TCP in Python and C